TravorLZH/travorlzh.github.io/_posts/2023-04-12-weierstrass-elliptic-intro.md

 f_1(z)=[\wp(z)]^{-2s_0}\prod_{1\le j\le n}[\wp(z)-\wp(z_j)]^{s_j}\tag4
 $$

-is exactly what we desire.
+is exactly what we desired.
 Therefore, we see that _every even elliptic function is a rational function of $\wp$_.
-In addition, because every odd elliptic function is a product of $\wp'$ and some even elliptic function and every function can be split into odd and even components, we conclude that _every elliptic function is a rational function of $\wp$ and $\wp'$._
+In addition, because every odd elliptic function is a product of $\wp'$ and an even elliptic function and every function can be split into odd and even components, we conclude that _every elliptic function is a rational function of $\wp$ and $\wp'$._

 ## Laurent expansion and Eisenstein series